Veteran License Plates by State (2026)

 Advertisement

 The DAV category is where the largest financial benefit hides.
 A 100% service-connected disabled veteran in California, Florida, Texas, or New York pays zero in registration, zero in vehicle license fee or property tax, and in most cases skips smog inspection too.
 Across a 10-year vehicle ownership window, the cumulative savings exceed $4,000 in California alone.
-Our disabled veteran fee waiver guide breaks down the rating thresholds and surviving-spouse rules in all 51 jurisdictions.
+Our disabled veteran fee waiver guide breaks down the rating thresholds and surviving-spouse rules across all 50 states and the District of Columbia.

 Service-branch specialty plates

-Beyond the decorations and family categories, all 50 states issue branch-of-service plates that any honorably discharged veteran of that branch can order.
-As of 2026 the standard menu in most states includes Army, Navy, Marine Corps, Air Force, Coast Guard, and Space Force — the latter rolled out across 38 state DMVs between 2022 and 2025.
-Several states also distinguish between active-duty, retired, and Reserve/National Guard variants.
-Branch plates carry a small specialty surcharge, generally $10-$30 annually, with proceeds split between the state veterans-affairs office and a designated military memorial fund.
+Apart from the decorations and family categories, all 50 states issue branch-of-service plates that any honorably discharged veteran of that branch can order.
+As of 2026 the standard menu in most states runs Army, Navy, Marine Corps, Air Force, Coast Guard, and Space Force; the Space Force plate has been the fastest-spreading new design, reaching roughly three dozen state DMVs since 2022 (Colorado was first in 2022; Indiana added veteran and disabled-veteran Space Force plates in March 2026), with the remaining states still working theirs through the legislature.
+Several states also break the lineup into active-duty, retired, and Reserve/National Guard variants.
+Branch plates carry a small specialty surcharge, generally $10-$30 a year, and the money is usually split between the state veterans-affairs office and a designated military memorial fund.

 Documentation for branch plates is the same DD-214 requirement, except in Alaska and New Mexico where a current Veterans Health ID Card is also accepted.
 The Coast Guard variant requires DD-214 from the Coast Guard, and pre-1967 service members must provide their original discharge certificate because DD-214 was not issued before that year.